ayushsaksena30/Task-Manager/README.md

    - Navigate to the "Appointments" tab within the extension.
    - Enter the appointment details and select the date from the date picker.
    - Click "Save" to add the appointment to your schedule.

-## Contributing

-Contributions are welcome!
-If you have suggestions for improvements or new features, feel free to open an issue or submit a pull request.

 Thank you for using TaskManager!
 Stay organized and productive!